315+ Telescopes Ranked

 Recommended Product Badge

-The Omni XLT 150 is a great telescope, but to get the most out of it you may need to do some extra shopping.
+With a sturdy mount, decent aperture, a wide field of view, astrophotography capability, and great value, I’d be hard-pressed not to recommend the Celestron Omni XLT 150.
+The only flaw with it is the lack of ample accessories.
 While an 8” or 10” Dob will show you more, if you want the conveniences and capabilities of an equatorially mounted telescope at a price that won’t break the bank, the Omni XLT 150 is your friend.

 The Optical Tube Of Omni XLT 150

 Unlike older equatorially mounted 6” Newtonians, which were typically f/8 to f/10, the Celestron Omni XLT 150 reflector is a fast, short f/5.
 This focal ratio, I observed, yields a wider field and lower power with a given eyepiece, but it does require significantly more precise collimation.
-Also, it will have coma with a 2” wide-field eyepiece, though at f/5 you don’t strictly need a coma corrector to use the scope.
+Also, it shows coma with a 2” wide-field eyepiece, though at f/5 I don’t strictly need a coma corrector to use the scope.

-The optics in the Omni XLT 150 are of decent quality, though you won’t get the same kind of planetary performance a longer Newtonian provides as the secondary mirror is larger in size relative to the primary mirror, decreasing contrast.
+The optics in the Omni XLT 150 are of decent quality, though I don’t get the same kind of planetary performance a longer Newtonian reflector provides as its secondary mirror is larger in size relative to the primary mirror, decreasing contrast.

 The Omni 150 comes with a high-quality 2” Crayford focuser and a 1.25” adapter.
-This focuser is abnormally tall, as Celestron has taken pains to prevent the drawtube from intruding on the scope’s light path, a frequent problem with small scopes.
+As seen in the above picture, this focuser is abnormally tall, as Celestron has taken pains to prevent the drawtube from intruding on the scope’s light path, a frequent problem I’ve noticed with small scopes.
 Being all-metal and including a tension adjuster, it is adequate for even the heaviest eyepieces or cameras.

 The Celestron Omni XLT 150’s tube rings, which allow for rotating the eyepiece/finder position and balancing the scope, are metal and are bolted to a Vixen dovetail, which allows the scope to be put on almost any modern telescope mount.
 One of the tube rings has a ¼ 20 captive knob, which allows you to piggyback your DSLR camera on for wide-field shots if the scope is equipped with a motor drive.